 UX design is the process of designing (digital or physical) products that are useful, easy to use, and delightful to interact with.

 Motion tells stories.
-Not long and complicated stories, but simple stories, like “hey, you need to look at this now” or “hurrah, your operation has just competed successfully.”
+Not long and complicated stories, but simple stories, like “hey, you need to look at this now” or “hurrah, your operation has just been completed successfully.”
 However, the goal of animations isn’t entertaining the user, but rather they are helping the user understand what’s going on or how to use your app most effectively.
-This idea is clearly expressed in the Zurb’s quote:
+This idea is clearly expressed in Zurb’s quote:

 We’re no longer just designing static screens.
 We’re designing for how the user gets from those screens to actually view content.

-In Mobile UX London meetups and conferences, our main focus is on UX.
-Animation may be used in a wide range of scales and contexts to unite beauty and function: it can influence behavior, communicate status, guide the users attention and help the user see the results of their actions.
+In Mobile UX London meet-ups and conferences, our main focus is on UX.
+Animation may be used in a wide range of scales and contexts to unite beauty and function: it can influence behaviour, communicate status, guide the user’s attention and help the user see the results of their actions.
 Here are just a few examples to illustrate places where you can add some UX Design animation in your UI and UX to improve the experience:

 Loading Doesn’t Have to Be Boring

-You should always try to make the wait more pleasant if you can’t shorten the line and animation can be used in replacement of an annoying spinning loading indicators (which basically just reminds reminds the user that they are waiting).
-Almost any site or app can utilize a skeleton screen together with a subtle UX design animation when loading it’s content to keep users engaged.
+You should always try to make the wait more pleasant if you can’t shorten the line and animation can be used in replacement of annoying spinning loading indicators (which basically just reminds the user that they are waiting).
+Almost any site or app can utilize a skeleton screen together with a subtle UX design animation when loading its content to keep users engaged.

 Skeleton screens complete the UI and UX design incrementally before the content is fully loaded.
 Image credit: tandemseven

 Design State Change Without Hard Cuts

 Animation can be used to make transitions more obvious, so it’s clear what happened between where the user started and ended up.
 A well-designed transition enables the user to clearly understand where their attention should be focused.